IAMGOLD sells stake in Ontario gold project to Sumitomo for $195 million

 Production at Côte Gold is scheduled to start in 2021, with an expected average annual output of 320,000 ounces of gold over its 17-year life.

-The deal is expected to complete by the end of September.
+The deal is expected to be completed by the end of September.